The People’s Republic of China offers 15 full scholarships each year for short‑term internships, or university studies leading to a diploma.

 - doctoral level students and interns in the higher continuing education program: ¥3 500

-- a lump sum amount of $2 500 paid by the Québec Ministère des Relations internationales et de la Francophonie, which covers travel (round trip) and accommodation expenses in China.
-The financial assistance is paid in one instalment.
-If you have already received the scholarship, you cannot obtain it a second time unless you move from one level of study to a higher level of study.
+- a lump sum amount of $3 250 awarded by the Ministère des Relations internationales et de la Francophonie du Québecto help cover travel (round trip) and accommodation expenses in China.
+This assistance is only given once, unless the student moves from one level of study to a higher level of study.

 If the recipient of the scholarship chooses a program of study that requires preparatory Chinese language training, this training will also be covered by the scholarship.